Al Cislowski

 Anczel attended both regular school and cheder, a private day school that emphasised religious studies like other Jewish children.

-For the Holiday season, Anczel's father made him a new blue suit.
+Anczel's father made him a new blue suit for the holiday season.
 Being a restless child of seven or eight years old, Anczel fetched one of his friends at the Synagogue, Shul, and went to play at the castle ruins in Bodzentyn, close to the Psarka River.
-Listen to Anczel's account of the events.

 Fate during the Holocaust

-Avram had escaped from the ghetto, and the slave labour camp at the ammunition factory in Wierzbnik-Starachowice and gone into hiding with Alter Grosman, Morris (Moniek) Grosman and Dawid Fish (Fisz Dawid).
+Avram had escaped from the ghetto and the slave labour camp at the munitions factory in Wierzbnik-Starachowice and gone into hiding with Alter Grosman, Morris (Moniek) Grosman and Dawid Fish (Fisz Dawid).
 After the war, three journalists from Warsaw wrote about the family that hid Avram.

 A Polish woman named Stanisława Dziuba, who lived together with her mother and brother in a modest isolated farmhouse, described to the journalists how the family tried to help the four Jews.